arunkumar413/tauri-file-browser/README.md

 1) Quick Filter for common files (Images,Vidoes,Sheets,PDFs,Docs)
 2) Bookmarks on the sidebar
 3) Sorting by date created, date modified and date accessed
-4) Tabular data is organized the time buckets such as Today, Yesterday, Last week, This year.
+4) Tabular data is organized in time buckets such as Today, Yesterday, Last week, This year.
-5) Within each time buckets files are sorted by the file type and fil name
+5) Within each time buckets files are sorted by the file type and file name

 ## Screenshot